HomeUS CoinsEarly American CoppersThe Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

 Jung’s current group will be part of the Heritage Platinum Night event to be conducted at the ANA Convention near Chicago.
 Assuming that the Jackman-Jung Apple Cheek 1794 really sold at auction in 2004, Oliver Jung owned this same coin during two different time periods.
 The Allison Jackman Collection, including many famous large cents, was auctioned in 1918.

 One of the other four finest will be offered as well, in this same auction.
-The Garrett 1794 Apple Cheek Cent is PCGS certified ‘MS-65-Brown.’
-The Jackman-Jung Apple Cheek Cent is PCGS certified ‘MS-67 Red & Brown.’ (‘Mint State’ grades range from 60 to 70.)
-This Jackman-Jung is not just the finest known of the endearing Apple Cheek variety, it is the most highly certified of all 1794 ‘Head of 1794’ large cents.
+The Garrett 1794 Apple Cheek Cent is PCGS-certified ‘MS-65-Brown’.
+The Jackman-Jung Apple Cheek Cent is PCGS-certified ‘MS-67 Red & Brown’.
+This Jackman-Jung is not just the finest known of the endearing “Apple Cheek” variety, it is the most highly certified of all 1794 ‘Head of 1794’ large cents.

-I. What are 1794 Large Cents?
+What Are 1794 Large Cents?

 Before focusing upon the Apple Cheek variety, it makes sense to discuss 1794 large cents in general.
-U.S. large cents were minted from 1793 to 1857, though none are dated 1815.
-Large cents were the first coins of the U.S. Mint.
-According to researcher R. W. Julian, production of Chain Cents began in Feb.
-1793.
-There were three design types in 1793: Chain Cents, Wreath Cents and Liberty Cap Cents.
-Large cents with variations of the Liberty Cap design were produced in 1793, 1794, 1795 and 1796.
+United States large cents were minted from 1793 to 1857, though none are dated 1815.
+Large cents were the first coins of the United States Mint.
+According to researcher R.W.
+Julian, production of Chain Cents began in February 1793.
+There were three design types in 1793: Chain Cents, Wreath Cents, and Liberty Cap Cents.
+Large cents with variations of the Liberty Cap design were produced in 1793, 1794, 1795, and 1796.

 By tradition, many collectors of large cents ‘by date’ regard a few, very readily noticeable, major varieties as having the status of distinct dates.
-In another words, more than one issue of the same year may be regarded as a distinct date, even if of the same general design type.
+In other words, more than one issue of the same year may be regarded as a distinct date, even if of the same general design type.

-1794centsThere are three often-collected major varieties of 1794 large cents: ‘Head of 1793,’ ‘Head of 1794’ and ‘Head of 1795.’
+1794centsThere are three often-collected major varieties of 1794 large cents: ‘Head of 1793’, ‘Head of 1794’, and ‘Head of 1795’.
 The 1794 ‘Head of 1793’ cents feature a head of Miss Liberty that is like the head of Miss Liberty on 1793 Liberty Cap Cents.
-The ‘Head of 1794’ is a head of Miss Liberty that is artistically different from the ‘Head of 1793.’
+The ‘Head of 1794’ is a head of Miss Liberty that is artistically different from the ‘Head of 1793’.
 The ‘Head of 1795’ is likewise different from the first two head designs found on 1794 cents.

 All 1794 large cents are Liberty Cap Cents; the artistic designs of the head of Miss Liberty differ, though other features tend to be the same or extremely similar.
 The ‘Head of 1795’ refers to a design of Miss Liberty’s head and cap that appears on 1795 and 1796 Liberty Cap cents in addition to some 1794 Liberty Cap Cents.

 In all grades, in total, 1794 ‘Head of 1794’ large cents are not rare.
 There are maybe five thousand of them in existence, many of which are non-gradable because of serious problems.
-Gem quality 1794 ‘Head of 1794’ large cents, which are those that grade MS-65 or higher, are intensely demanded condition rarities.
+Gem-quality 1794 ‘Head of 1794’ large cents, which are those that grade MS-65 or higher, are intensely demanded condition rarities.

-Among 1794 ‘Head of 1794’ large cents, the ‘Apple Cheek’ variety is particularly famous and is often sought after by collectors.
+Among 1794 ‘Head of 1794’ large cents, the Apple Cheek variety is particularly famous and is often sought after by collectors.

-“The Apple Cheek is readily apparent; you do not need a magnifying glass,” Richard Burdick asserts.
+“The Apple Cheek is readily apparent; you do not need a magnifying glass,” numismatist Richard Burdick asserts.
 “It almost looks like she has a wad of chewing tobacco in her mouth.
 Collectors like these and these are more popular than other ‘Head of ’94’ varieties.”

 Even collectors who do not usually seek die varieties tend to be drawn to Apple Cheek cents.
 The cheek is attractive.
-As the bulging cheek tends to wear down fast, relatively high grade Apple Cheek cents tend to be worth a tremendous premium over those that grade below AU-50.
+As the bulging cheek wears down fast, relatively high-grade Apple Cheek cents tend to be worth a tremendous premium over those that grade below AU-50.
 The Apple Cheek feature came about, possibly unintentionally, when an obverse die was prepared in a distinctive manner.
+This obverse die was paired with just one reverse die, and the only Apple Cheek variety was struck from the pair of dies that is now referenced as Sheldon-24.

 applecheek2While making or enhancing this one particular 1794 obverse cent die, an engraver scooped a little deeper than usual in the metal in the area that corresponds to the cheek of Miss Liberty.